menu

 Occupations and Workforce

-Newtown is a decidedly white-collar village, with fully 86.57% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Newtown is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Newtown who work in sales jobs (15.65%), management occupations (15.65%), and healthcare (11.37%).
+Newtown is a decidedly white-collar village, with fully 85.10% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Newtown is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Newtown who work in sales jobs (12.94%), management occupations (12.86%), and healthcare (10.39%).

 Also of interest is that Newtown has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Newtown telecommute to their jobs.
-Overall, about 17.30% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.12% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Newtown is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Newtown does not have a public transit system used by locals to get to and from work.

 Demographics